cloudmesh/pi/content/en/tutorial/raspberry-burn/index.md

 ### 6.1 Setting up a Proxy Jump with `cms host`

-While we are waiting for the Pis to boot, we can setup a Proxy Jump on our ssh config to make accessing our workers from the manager easy (since our laptop does not have direct access to the workers by nature of the network setup in figure TODO)
+While we are waiting for the Pis to boot, we can setup a Proxy Jump on our ssh config to make accessing our workers from the manager easy (since our laptop does not have direct access to the workers by nature of our network setup)

 Use the following command to set this up: